-Funds will be distributed to smaller sub-awardees using evidenced-based practices.
-Awards would be prioritized to agencies mitigating care deserts or better serving the Colorado American Indian/Alaskan Native (AI/AN) population.
-This grant program will prioritize providers and programs that are improving their ability to serve individuals with disabilities on an HCBS waiver, who also have co-occurring behavioral health (SUD and MH) needs with a focus on lower acuity services and smaller community-based providers compared to the previously mentioned initiatives.
+In addition to the direct support provided to the tribal nations, The Department recognizes the large portion of Members who are a part of the Urban Indian population.
+To ensure expansion of services to meet the needs of this population, The Department will be partnering with a local Urban Indian Health Program to fund the expansion of behavioral health and HCBS services.
+Funds will be used for evidence-based practices mitigating care deserts to better serve the Colorado American Indian/Alaskan Native (AI/AN) population.
+This funding will prioritize programs that are improving their ability to serve individuals with disabilities on a HCBS waiver, who also have co-occurring behavioral health (SUD and MH) needs with a focus on lower acuity services and smaller community-based providers compared to the previously mentioned initiatives.
 This includes Behavioral Health Services provided through Colorado's 1915(b)3 waiver.